Microtome: Parts, Sectioning Steps, Types, and Common Errors

 - Steel knife: The material used for this kind of knife is from high-quality carbon or tool-grade steel.
 The steel should be rust-resistant and heated to harden the edge.
 The hardening of the edge of the steel determines its sharpness.

 - Tungsten knife: These knives are made of tungsten carbide.
-These are non-magnetic and 100 times harder than that steel.
+These are non-magnetic and considerably harder and more wear-resistant than steel.
 These types are highly brittle.
 It is resistant to wear and can make up to 30,000 serial sections of undecalcified bone embedded in methacrylate after each sharpening.

-- Diamond knife: The knife is made of gen quality diamonds.
+- Diamond knife: The knife is made of gem-quality diamond.
 The blades are expensive but very durable due to their hardness.
 The knife is used for cutting very thin sections.

 - Sapphire knife: The knife is produced from a single piece of sapphire created artificially from alumina monocrystal under computer-controlled thermal conditions.
 It is harder than glass and tungsten, which ensures its durability.
 The knife can only cut smaller-sized blocks, and the edge is limited to 11 mm.